Skip to main content

 Monitor link — clickable link to open the monitor page in PingZen

 Disable fields you don't need to keep notifications concise.
-The 'Account info' field is disabled by default for privacy.
+'Account info' is disabled by default for privacy; 'Checked from' is disabled by default to avoid noise for users who don't use external probes.

 Heartbeat Monitor Alerts